School History at St. Anthony of Padua

 St. Anthony of Padua Church was established by Father Otto Rezktenwald and a small group of Catholics on August 26, 1906.
 The church, which was named after St. Anthony of Padua – the Patron Saint for lost articles, served a community of Polish immigrants along the Grand River in downtown Grand Rapids

 Today, approximately 265 students attend St. Anthony of Padua School.
-Our preschool through 8th grade Catholic school is led by Pastor Mark Przybysz and Principal Jenny Pudelko.
+Our preschool through 8th-grade Catholic school is led by Pastor, Fr.
+Tony Pelak and Principal, Jenny Pudelko.